tfabris/BlueGigaEmpeg/README.txt

 separately.

-Press fit the Arduino Mega board onto the BlueGigaEmpeg circuit board by turning it upside down and aligning all of the pins.
+Press fit the Arduino Mega board onto the BlueGigaEmpeg circuit board by turning it face down and aligning all of the pins.
 Not all pins on the Arduino are used.
 It should be clear which pins connect to which headers, based on the silkscreen printing on the BlueGigaEmpeg circuit board.
 Make sure the pins go all the way in correctly, and that no pins are bent and that there are no fitting problems.

 Press fit the BetzTechnik board onto the BlueGigaEmpeg board fully, making sure the corresponding pins are all lined up correctly according to the